Estimated reading time: 9 minutes

 If socially responsible investing appeals to you, remember to do your research and learn exactly what the investment entails.
 Learn what you’re investing in and how the money is allocated.
 Never allow anyone to push you or guilt you toward an investment you aren’t 100% comfortable with.
 Remember, it’s your money!

-I tell my friends, family members, and our members of the Financial Success Society, if you’re not comfortable with the investment or the person offering it to you, always feel free to walk away!
+I tell our members of the Financial Success Society, if you’re not comfortable with the investment or the person offering it to you, feel free to walk away!
 Don’t move forward until you understand fully what’s being presented to you along with the reason why.